 A person who makes a written submission is entitled to request (in the submission) to be heard by Council in support of the submission.
 This Community Impact Statement has been prepared to inform the community about the proposed Short Stay Local Law and to assist any member of the public who may wish to make a submission to Council.

-Part C - Comments on specific parts or provisions of the proposed Local Law1
+Part C - Comments on st pecific parts or provisions of the proposed Local Law ------------------------- ----------------------------- --

-Clause(s), section or part of Local Law

-Clause 2 - Objectives of this Local Law

-The objectives of this Local Law are to:

-- a) provide clear guidelines on the required standards for the operation of this type of accommodation; - ensure equity within the municipal tourism sector by Short Stay Rental Accommodation providers contributing to the tourism sector; - c) enhance neighbourhood amenity; - d) provide for the administration of this Local Law and of Council's powers and functions: and - e) assist with the Peace, order and good governance of the municipal district.

-Clause 9 - Registration Requirements

-The Owner of any Dwelling must not use, or allow to be used, or Advertise, or accept a rental booking for, the Dwelling for Short Stay Rental Accommodation unless:

-- a) the Dwelling is Registered under this Local Law; and - b) the conditions of Registration and this Local Law are complied with. - c) Registration does not affect the requirement of a Dwelling Owner or any other person to comply with any relevant law. - d) Registration will not be granted where the Dwelling breaches any legislation that has an impact on the safety of the Owner or Occupants. - e) Registration will not be granted for tents, caravans, campervans, moveable structures or similar facilities to be used as Short Stay Rental Accommodation.

-Clause 14 - Standard of Management

-The Owner must:

-- a) ensure that the use of the Registered Short Stay Accommodation: - complies with the Code of Conduct; and - does not impact on the Peace expected to be enjoyed by surrounding residents; - b) provide adjoining neighbours on all boundaries and any neighbours immediately across the road from the Dwelling with the current contact details of the designated person required in clause Error!
-Reference source not found.; - c) notify Council in writing within 14 days of any change to the details submitted in clause Error!
-Reference source not found.; - d) ensure that the designated person responds within 2 hours of being notified of any matter or complaint relating to the dwelling; and - e) comply with all conditions of Registration.
+Clause(s), section Clause 2 - Objectives of this Local Law or part of Local The objectives of this Local Law are to: Law a) provide clear guidelines on the required standards for the operation of this type of accommodation; b) ensure equity within the municipal tourism sector by Short Stay Rental Accommodation providers contributing to the tourism sector; c) enhance neighbourhood amenity; d) provide for the administration of this Local Law and of Council's powers and functions; and e) assist with the Peace, order and good governance of the municipal district.
+Clause 9 - Registration Requirements The Owner of any Dwelling must not use, or allow to be used, or Advertise, or accept a rental booking for, the Dwelling for Short Stay Rental Accommodation unless: a) the Dwelling is Registered under this Local Law; and b) the conditions of Registration and this Local Law are complied with. c) Registration does not affect the requirement of a Dwelling Owner or any other person to comply with any relevant law. d) Registration will not be granted where the Dwelling breaches any legislation that has an impact on the safety of the Owner or Occupants. e) Registration will not be granted for tents, caravans, campervans, moveable structures or similar facilities to be used as Short Stay Rental Accommodation.
+Clause 14 - Standard of Management The Owner must: a) ensure that the use of the Registered Short Stay Accommodation: i. complies with the Code of Conduct; and ii. does not impact on the Peace expected to be enjoyed by surrounding residents; b) provide adjoining neighbours on all boundaries and any neighbours immediately across the road from the Dwelling with the current contact details of the designated person required in clause Error!
+Reference source not found. ; c) notify Council in writing within 14 days of any change to the details submitted in clause Error!
+Reference source not found. ; d) ensure that the designated person responds within 2 hours of being notified of any matter or complaint relating to the dwelling; and e) comply with all conditions of Registration.
+Description or heading(s) This part appears on a part or provision of the The Local Law Community Impact Statement will be read in conjunction with the draft Local Law.
+The purpose of this listing is to identify the relevant provision, not reiterate separate page because a page will be required for each proposed Local Law addressed.

-Description or

-The Local Law Community Impact Statement will be read in conjunction with the draft heading(s)

-Local Law.
-The purpose of this listing is to identify the relevant provision, not reiterate This part appears on a separate page because a page will be required for each part or provision of the proposed Local Law addressed.